muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/usage-examples.md

 ## Objectives

-Now that you have successfully set up your device, you should be ready to start using the Community Pass Kernel Services.
+Now that you have successfully set up your device and installed the Community Pass React Native Wrapper on your project, you should be ready to start using the Community Pass Kernel Services.
 At the end of this segment, you will have completed the following:

 - Connect your Reliant App and test your connection to the Community Pass Kernel